Mithgol/node-fidonet-fidohtml/README.md

 * `options.dataMode` — by default it is `false`; when it's `true`, some HTML5 attributes remain unpopulated and the corresponding `data-XXXX` attributes are populated instead.
 (In this mode additional client-side JavaScript processing of HTML5 tags becomes necessary.
 Useful for whitelisting, preprocessing or otherwise preventing the default behaviour of a browser.)

 * `options.fontColor` — by default it is `false`; when it's `true`, some elements are enclosed in `<font color="…">` and `</font>` tags.
 Such mode is useful when the necessary CSS styles are not expected to be available for HTML output; for example, if HTML is exported in RSS to some RSS browser or to some web site that does not expect specific (Fidonet-related) values of the `class="…"` attribute.
+Properties of the `options.color` object are used as such colors.

+* `options.color.origin` — color of the origin line (see FTS-0004.001, “Conference Mail Message Control Information”, section 3).
+By default, `'#333366'`.

 The constructed object has the following method: